 Based on our experience, we have observed three broad methodological building blocks of any meaningful social media intelligence programme:

-- Social media intelligence platforms (software platforms designed to enable social listening from different sources of data providing real-time access to various metrics through the means of interactive dashboards)
+- Social media intelligence platforms (software platforms designed to enable social listening from different sources of data providing a real-time access to various metrics through the means of interactive dashboards)

 - AI-led advanced analytics (text, picture and video analytics designed to make sense of unstructured data using NLP, machine learning, data mining and statistical analysis etc.)